 Step 2: Read in and clean up the data

-To grasp with the nuances of such a large data set I had to make some methodological decisions.
+To grapple with the nuances of such a large data set I had to make some methodological decisions.
 First, since each year between 1990 and 1996 had its own csv file, I merged them all into one data frame.
 I deleted variables that were not relevant for analysis.
 Second, knowing that spatial analysis would be unsustainable with the unclear addresses and potential data errors between 1990 and 1996, I chose to delete all locations marked as “unclear address” or with empty street addresses.
 Then, I was able to geocode the 1990-1996 data.
 I also deleted NA values in both 1965-1989 and 1990-1996 data sets.
 Finally, with identical variables across both data frames, I merged them into a single data file.

 Step 3: Check (and count) your “n”s

 The merged data had a total of 102.212 observations and 12 variables.
 The first variable I was interested in running an overall count was “types.”
 Until 1989, Damron only assigned codes to locations – what the MGG research team refers to as amenity features.
 Types, however, were added as an analytic categories during data transcription.
 Starting in the 1990s, Gina Gatta organized the locations by city under pre-defined types.
 In the merged data set, the type column had 340 unique values, and a subset of the data including only New York locations had 114 unique type values.
 I realized that if I wanted to examine the types of risky locations in New York, I had to make another methodological choice of creating new analytic categories that could overcome the divergent typification strategies across 31 years of data.